 It can be difficult or even scary to handle, but it’s important that you keep in mind that the symptoms of these disorders can be managed, and people with mental illnesses can go on to live happy, fulfilling lives once they start treatment and get help with mental illness.

 The most important action you can take is to encourage them to seek help.
-Mental illness may seem obvious to friends and family on the outside, but often to the people living with it every day, it’s hard to see and give that little nudge needed for them to get help with mental illness.
+Mental illness may seem obvious to friends and family on the outside, but often, to the people living with it every day, it’s hard to see and give that little nudge needed for them to get help with mental illness.

 One way we often try to help our loved ones is by being positive.
 There is certainly something to be said for the power of positive thinking!
 But for people who have a mental illness, this mindset can sometimes do more harm than good.
 Toxic positivity is the assumption that, no matter what someone is going through, it’s always responded to with a positive, happy outlook.
 Rather than supporting optimism, this minimizes and denies real problems that mentally ill people face every day.
 So while you think that your “just smile about it!” attitude is helping, it could be doing a real disservice to someone who is clinically depressed.
-Unfortunately, they have a chemical imbalance that makes that nearly impossible and the last thing they need is to be reminded of it.
+Unfortunately, they have a chemical imbalance that makes that nearly impossible, and the last thing they need is to be reminded of it.

 Another way that you can support someone with a mental illness is to understand the stigma that they face.
 Luckily, this mindset is starting to fade as a new generation comes of age.
 They are challenging the idea of thinking of a mental illness as a weakness.
 You can help with this as well.
 Remember that a mental illness is only different from a physical illness in terms of the way it is treated.
 There is nothing wrong or shameful about seeking help and treatment.
 Be open about your own struggles and willing to discuss issues if your loved one is interested.

 There are a few things you should stay away from mentioning.
 We’ve already discussed steering clear of toxic positivity.
 Another topic to avoid is comparing your own struggles with theirs.
 We often say “I know how you feel” as a way to relate and show support.
-In the moment, the statement can feel minimizing and dismissive.
+At the moment, the statement can feel minimizing and dismissive.
 Every person is different.
 You don’t know how they feel.
 You can’t, and that’s okay!
 Instead, take time to listen and try to understand your loved one just wants to feel heard.
 Be a source of strength and compassion.
 Spend your time together learning how to be a good listener.

 Self-care is a buzzword used a lot nowadays.
 But it’s a critically important part of our lives that we often neglect!
 Remind your loved ones that taking care of themselves needs to be a priority.
 Sometimes this means that it’s okay to spend the day in bed with a book, blocking out the world for a while.
-Other times, it means showering and brushing your teeth in the morning even if you feel like you can’t get out of bed.
+Other times, it means showering and brushing your teeth in the morning, even if you feel like you can’t get out of bed.
 This is especially important for people with mental illness.
 It’s so easy to forget to take care of ourselves when our minds aren’t operating in a typical way.

 Help with Mental Illness